-Next week PRNEWS will present its Top Women in Healthcare Communications awards luncheon.
-[A few seats are available for the July 16 event at The Yale Club in NYC.]
-Ahead of that, we asked several awards finalists about technology and healthcare communications.
-We also inquired about how to ensure the human touch remains in healthcare communications.
+Ahead of the 2019 PRNEWS Top Women in Healthcare Communications luncheon, which was held July 16, 2019, in NY, we asked several awards finalists about technology's role in healthcare communications.
+We also inquired about how to ensure, in spite of technology, that the human touch comes through in healthcare communications.

 Finalists echoed the repeated theme of wanting patients to be active participants in their healthcare journey.
 The importance of basics, such as knowing your audience and being transparent, were other oft-heard themes.
 We think communicators in all fields will find the advice imparted here applicable to many sectors.

 For Meghan Gutierrez, CEO, Lymphoma Research Foundation, transparency is imperative.
 "All patients, especially those facing a life-threatening diagnosis like cancer, should be proactively provided clear and concise information about their diagnosis," she says.
 The short- and long-term implications of treatment options and decisions, "be they medical, financial or ethical," also should be presented.
 This ensures patients "are fully supported to participate in the shared decision-making process."